Collins-Nonso/SH-IT-40541/README.md

 ## Acknowledgments

-I acknowledge the entire team of Side Hustle, particularly my mentors viz Damilare, Shaydee and even Melfor_B for all their efforts in handling this process and in trying all their possible best to carry everyone along.
+I acknowledge the entire team of Side Hustle, particularly my mentors viz Damilare, Shaydee and even Melford_B for all their efforts in handling this process and in trying all their possible best to carry everyone along.
 I say may God give you all the strength to push this till the end.
 Gratias!